£1,100 Main Event

 PokerNews caught up with Kashani after his incredible victory, where he shared his thoughts on the win and his journey to the top.

 "I'm a little bit emotional right now," Kashani admitted.
-"I've been at this for ten years.
+"I've been at this for eleven years.
 There have been a lot of obstacles, setbacks, and disappointments, but I’ve always managed to push through, stay consistent, and persevere when things got tough."

 Reflecting on his rise to prominence, Kashani explained, "People have only started noticing me because of the results, but I’ve always believed I had what it takes.
 I’ve worked really hard, and today was the day.
 It’s such a nice feeling."